Delstrigo 100 mg /300 mg /245 mg film-coated tablets

 Includes subjects who discontinued because of adverse event (AE) or death if this resulted in no virologic data on treatment during the specified window.

-§ Other reasons include: lost to follow-up, non-compliance with study drug, physician decision, protocol deviation, withdrawal by subject.
+§ Other reasons include: lost to follow-up, non-compliance with study treatment, physician decision, protocol deviation, withdrawal by subject.

 Baseline regimen = ritonavir or cobicistat-boosted PI (specifically atazanavir, darunavir, or lopinavir), or cobicistat-boosted elvitegravir, or NNRTI (specifically efavirenz, nevirapine, or rilpivirine), each administered with two NRTIs.